Are your children constantly in front of a phone or TV screen?

 How many individual sticks can they thread through without breaking?

-See how many jumps, bunny hops or toe touches your children can do in 2 minutes.
-Get them to come up with their own moves.
+Set a timer.
+How many jumps, bunny hops or toe touches can your children do in 2 minutes?
+Can they invent their own moves?

 Green = run on the spot

 Amber = march on the spot

 Play things that grow (flowers, trees, birds) and things that don’t grow (cars, buildings, lamp posts).
 How many can your children say or draw?

 Go on a walk and challenge your kids to spot 5 living things and 5 non-living things.
 You can also take photos.